 Recommended tool: If you are looking for a continuous feedback software to document your check-ins or a performance review software that truly develops and motivates employees, feel free to check out Pavestep.

 During feedback conversations, managers should encourage their employees to voice their own opinion on what they think they are doing well or where they are struggling.
-These types of conversations can create better working relationships as employees have the opportunity to provide context for performance gaps and ask their managers for advice.
+These types of conversations allow the employee to provide context for any potential performance gaps.
+It also gives employees the opportunity to ask their managers for advice, which helps build trusting work relationships.
 To facilitate open ended conversations, managers should ask open ended questions (see below for some examples).

 Useful Phrases for Giving Feedback

 If managers are having difficulty initiating developmental feedback conversations, we outline some useful phrases and questions below.